Sheds & Garages: What Does Homeowner's Insurance Cover?

 According to pocketsense.com, your homeowner's insurance policy covers all the buildings on your property.
 Whether you own a detached garage, a gazebo, a fence, or a backyard garden shed, they're all covered.
 These specifics are in the Coverage B section.

 Investopedia.com affirms this coverage.
 They agree that most homeowner's insurance policies generally include coverage for all structures on your property, such as a garage, shed, or workshop.
-So no need to worry about special shed or garage insurance.
+So, there's no need to worry about special insurance for a shed or garage.

-This coverage doesn't guarantee, however, that if your garage or shed burn down, your insurance is enough to replace them.
+However, this coverage doesn't guarantee that if your garage or shed burns down, your insurance is enough to replace them.
 For financial specifics, you'll need to dive into your policy to discover those details.

 For instance, the standard homeowner's policy commits up to 10% of the face value of the policy.
 So, if your policy limit is $220,000 for your house, the most you can get if your storage building burns down is $22,000.

 We now know that your storage building and the contents inside are covered, but does that mean your car is covered, too?
 Yes, but it's complicated.
 It may not be your homeowner's insurance that covers it; it could be your car insurance instead.
 This is where the distinction between your home and auto insurance policies can become a little blurry and why we did some research on contents insurance.

 So, what does your homeowner's insurance cover?
 We learned that your homeowner's insurance covers your shed, garage, and contents inside.
 But you may be curious now about what isn't covered by that same policy.

 According to clark.com, here are four things your homeowner's insurance will likely NOT cover—